"East vs West"

 However, working together to achieve a goal is a fundamental aspect of human nature.
 In has indeed brought the human human civilization to our current era of progress.
 From corporations to democracies, to community groups, cooperation has worked for the betterment of everybody involved.

-Collectivism doesn’t necessarily have to be a utopia, and neither does it have to look like a restrictive and paranoid culture where individualism isn’t allowed to thrive.
+Collectivism in business doesn’t necessarily have to be a utopia, and neither does it have to look like a restrictive and paranoid culture where individualism isn’t allowed to thrive.
 The workplace, as we know it, is filled with nuances.

 In an individualistic workplace culture, focus is drawn towards the individual employee and their specific needs.
-Individualism grew to be a central part of the American culture by the 19th century, and continues to flourish in all aspects of American society, including work.
-When we define individualism, workplaces tend to be highly competitive, because it encourages employees to believe that performing their best will enable them to reach their professional goals, which will make them efficient and effective.
+Individualism in business grew to be a central part of the American culture by the 19th century, and continues to flourish in all aspects of American society, including work.
+When we define individualism in business, workplaces tend to be highly competitive, because it encourages employees to believe that performing their best will enable them to reach their professional goals, which will make them efficient and effective.

 Employees working in an individualistic work culture tend to be highly productive and self-motivated.
 They are encouraged to be expressive and unique.
 Work done out of one’s own self-interest is expected and encouraged because leaders believe that autonomy and personal incentives are what individuals need to be happy and driven in the organization.